 While schools are trying to do their best for all pupils, too often our education and wider health and social care systems do not meet the needs of everyone, including those with additional support needs.
-Mainstreaming has been a rightly celebrated approach which Scottish

-Labour supports, but its implementation has been undermined by a lack of proper resources.
+Mainstreaming has been a rightly celebrated approach which Scottish Labour supports, We want to build on the success of the modern apprenticeship model, making it more flexible, easier to access, and better suited to the needs of individuals and industry but its implementation has been undermined by a lack of proper resources.
 The number of pupils with additional support needs has increased rapidly in recent years, while the number of specialist teachers and specialist support services has declined.
 Scottish Labour will work with headteachers, schools and parents on how to implement the recommendations of the Morgan Review so that they no longer have to fight for support every day, and can deliver better outcomes for all.